Message from SIG Chair

 9. Should we look beyond our borders for inspiration from successful practices in the implementation and treatment of bi-/multilingual education?

-10. How could the AERA Bilingual Education Research SIG become a radically humanizing, authentic, non-competitive, and ethical space for dialogue, action, and transformation in our field?
+10. How could the AERA Bilingual Education Research SIG become a radically humanizing, authentic, non-competitive, and ethical space for dialogue, action, and 'inter-being' transformation in our field?
+[4]

-I also invite state and national organizations that support bi-/multilingualism in education and U.S. society to join us in shaping the path forward.
+In this same spirit, I also invite state and national organizations that support bi-/multilingualism in education and U.S. society to join us in shaping the path forward.
 [5] With open doors and open hearts, we welcome your collaboration.
 Together, our goal is to continue strengthening our field in ways that are collaborative, meaningful, relevant, and intentionally responsive to "the signs of the times."

 With appreciation and a continued commitment to fostering inclusive and shared leadership-governance,